fromhearttomars/marswave/README.md

 ## Contributing 📝

-We welcome contributions from anyone who wants to join the MarsWave (MVAWE) journey.
+We welcome contributions from anyone who wants to join the MarsWave (MWAVE) journey.
 Here’s how you can help:

 1. **Fork** the repository.
 2. Create a **new branch** for your changes.